DAN 004 wuz ere takin over ur druft

 - In Final Fantasy VII, the ending FMV of has an emergency switch to eject the bridge from the Highwind.

-- Many Gradius-like shoot-em-ups have this trope in force it's impossible to list them all.
+- Many Gradius-like shoot-em-ups have this trope in force (creating Sequential Boss in the process) it's impossible to list them all.
 They all follow a similar pattern: shoot the large flying mechanical boss; when it takes enough damage it ejects the damaged portions, becoming smaller, but faster and more likely to unleash Bullet Hell upon you.

 - In Looney Tunes, IIRC, Bugs Bunny gets launched into space this way.